cryobry/installJRMC/README.md

     Manually specify display to use for x11vnc/Xvnc (ex. ':1') jriver-createrepo [--service-type=system]
-    Install hourly service to build latest MC RPM and run createrepo By default installs as root service to handle www permissions more gracefully
+    Install hourly service to build latest MC RPM and run createrepo
 ```

 #### `--service-type=`

-By default, MC services use a sane `--service-type` listed next to the service name in the [`--service=`](#--service) section.
+Services use a sane default `--service-type` listed next to the service name in the [`--service=`](#--service) section.
 User services begin at user login and are managed by the unprivileged user, for example: `systemctl --user stop jriver-mediacenter`.
 System services begin at boot and are managed by root, for example: `sudo systemctl stop jriver-servicename@username.service`.
 It is possible to run all services of a particular user at boot using [`sudo loginctl enable-linger username`](https://www.freedesktop.org/software/systemd/man/loginctl.html).

-Multiple services (but not `--service-types`) can be installed at one time using multiple `--service` blocks: `installJRMC --install repo --service jriver-x11vnc --service jriver-mediacenter`
+Multiple services (but not `--service-types`) can be installed at one time using multiple `--service` blocks: `installJRMC --install=repo --service=jriver-x11vnc --service=jriver-mediacenter`

 #### `jriver-x11vnc` versus `jriver-xvnc`